使える英語を身につけるためのトレーニング

 'He had no beard when I knew him, but if he has grown one

-it might well be red.
+well be red.
 The man I'm thinking of only began painting

 five years ago.'